Take a Hike

 In Rhode Island, take the path less traveled.
 It makes all the difference.

-Looking for a place to hit the trails this fall?
+Looking for a place to hit the trails?
 Even though Rhode Island is called the Ocean State, we’re more than half forested open space.
 Here are some of our popular trails, and some cool things to check out along the way.
 BTW, we’re super easy to get to.
 Just an hour from Boston and 3.5 hours from New York City.
 Once you get here, you can get anywhere in the state in under an hour.
 That means more time for hiking and less time traveling to the next trailhead!

 For most of these hikes, you're going to want to drive here or rent a car when you get here.
 We’ve suggested places to stay near each of these hiking hot spots.
 If you're flying in or just prefer to be centrally located in the state, consider booking a hotel in Warwick and take advantage of special mid-week pricing.

 Alternatively, Providence and Newport are good car-free hiking destinations.
-You can get to either by plane, train (to Kingston, RI for Newport) or bus, then walk and rideshare where you want to go.
+You can get to either by plane, train (to Kingston, RI for Newport), or bus, then walk and rideshare where you want to go.
 You can also travel between the two via the #60 RIPTA bus or the Providence to Newport Ferry (through October 11th).

 Long Pond/Ell Pond Hike, Hopkinton